RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

 Prerequisites
 -------------

-Before starting work on this, you should have completed the previous section, `Local Python`_.
+Before starting work on this, you should have completed the previous section, `Using Python Locally`_.

 Setup
 -----